Join for FREE

-Found at 1,800-5,500m in mountains and high plateaux in open grassy areas and south-facing slopes strewn with boulders.
+Breeds at 1,800-5,500m in mountains and high plateaux in open grassy areas and south-facing slopes strewn with boulders; winters at slightly lower altitudes.
 Often feeds near snow patches and in winter frequently feeds around buildings.
-On rare occasions that it descends to lowland usually occurs in open scrubby or rocky areas.
+On the rare occasions that it descends to lowlands, it usually occurs in open scrubby or rocky areas.

 Breeding begins late May in Europe, nest is a cup of plant stems lined with moss and feathers in a rocky crevice, often sheltered by a bush.
 Eggs: 3-4 (rarely 5-6), pale blue (23 x 17mm).
 Incubated by both sexes for 15 days.
 Nestlings are mainly tended by the female, but up to four males will help to feed the nestlings (Heer 1996).
 Young fledge after 16 days.
 Double-brooded.